Giovanni Lanza: Parliamentary collaboration with Cavour

 Lanza took an active part in the uprising of 1848 and was elected to the Piedmont Parliament that same year.
 He attached himself to the party of Cavour and devoted his attention chiefly to questions of the economy and finance.
 He became minister of education in 1855 in the Cavour cabinet, and in 1858 minister of finance.

-Chamber.
 He was minister of the interior (1864–1865) in the La Marmora cabinet, and arranged the transfer of the capital to Florence.
 He maintained a resolute opposition to the financial policies of Menabrea, who resigned in 1869 when Lanza was elected for the second time as President of the Chamber.

 Prime Minister of Italy

 Lanza formed a new cabinet in which he appointed himself minister of the interior.
-With Quintino Sella as minister of finance he sought to reorganize the Italian budget and resigned office when Sella's projects were rejected in 1873.
+With Quintino Sella as minister of finance, he sought to reorganize the Italian budget and resigned from office when Sella's projects were rejected in 1873.